 We love taking part in sporting activities and events in KPS!
 Sadly, due to COVID restrictions, we have been unable to offer our amazing range of lunchtime and after-school clubs.

 P5-7 Netball, P3-4 Dance, P5-7 Athletics, P5-7 Girls Football, P5-7 Boys Football, P5-6 Foragers/Orienteering), P1 Multi-Sports, P2 & P3 Tennis and P4-5 Archery!

 The children competed at a variety of sporting events…..these included Netball & Basketball tournaments and Cross Country.

 We have developed community links to support our sporting skills…..thanks to Kilmacolm Tennis Club, Kilmacolm Golf Club, Kilmacolm Bowling Club and Belville Community Gardens who run lunchtime and after school clubs in KPS.

 KIDS stands for Kids Independently Developing Skills and the information on this site is designed to help children and young people be as independent as possible in all aspects of daily living.
 Information has been provided by Health Professionals in Greater Glasgow and Clyde.
 Helping children and young people to live meaningful, healthy, independent lives by providing information and advice …

-KPS is a Rights Respecting School (Silver Award)
+KPS is a Rights Respecting School (Gold Award)

 Article 15 – Every child has the right to meet with other children and to join groups and organisations, as long as this does not stop other people from enjoying their rights.